SWIFT Codes for US Banks

 How to Use SWIFT Codes

-When receiving an international wire transfer, you'll need to provide the sender with your bank's SWIFT code along with your account number and bank address.
-The SWIFT code ensures the money reaches the correct financial institution.
+When receiving an international wire transfer, provide the sender with your bank's SWIFT code, your account number, and your bank's address.
+The SWIFT code ensures money reaches the correct financial institution anywhere in the world.